 Key Insight

-- Collectible coins may cost significantly more than their gold value
+- Collectible coins may cost well above their metal value

-- Imported bullion may be more expensive than in major hubs
+- Imported bullion can be more expensive than in major hubs

 The Reality: San Marino Is Not a Bullion Hub

-- Does not operate a major bullion market
+- It does not run a major bullion exchange

 Local Buying (Best for Collectors and Tourists)